OpenSwitchNOS/openswitch-ops-docs/developer/development-environment.md

 make devenv_add sysd
 cd src/sysd
-git review -s # Setup the Gerrit remote git checkout -b feature/foo # The -b fla  creates the new branch git push gerrit feature/foo # Publishes the new branch
+git review -s # Setup the Gerrit remote git checkout -b feature/foo # The -b flag creates the new branch git push gerrit feature/foo # Publishes the new branch
 # Do changes needed
 git commit -s # This step is needed for branch creation even if you do not have any code changes